straszydlo/straszydlo.github.io/_posts/18-05-2022-a_story_unfolds.md

 My `treeBuilderM` is, however, far from the most beautiful function.
 It can get better, prettier and even more general.
 The forest is thicker and spreads further, with many paths left to explore.

 [^excuses]: I am by no means a Haskell expert, as I am still learning the language.
-Much of the code from this post could be written in a more elegant way, but I either don't know the proper constructs yet, or I am ignoring things like `ifM` on purpose - to make the snippets more accessible to people from outside the Haskell world.
+Much of the code from this post could be written in a more elegant way, but I either don't know the proper constructs yet, or I am ignoring things like `ifM` (and even `$`) on purpose - to make the snippets more accessible to people from outside the Haskell world.

 [^axes]:
     I am consciously ignoring the existence of symbolic links, along with the fact that a given file might not exist - for the sake of brevity.
-    And here is the implementation, based on `listDirectory` and `doesDirectoryExist` from `System.Directory` module, from `directory` package:
+    And here is the implementation, based on `listDirectory` and `doesDirectoryExist` from `System.Directory` module, from [`directory`](https://hackage.haskell.org/package/directory) package:
     ```haskell
     data File = File { base :: Maybe FilePath, name :: FilePath }